StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4A_SettingUpGitlab/readme.md

 Gitlab has entire pages of CI/CD setups for us to go through [here](https://docs.gitlab.com/ee/ci/) and this tutorial is not even gonna scratch the surface of what is possible, but if you follow along we should be okay!

 The first thing we are going to want to do is tell Gitlab that we want it to run the Gitlab runners.
-By default github tries to compile your code whenever you push an update to your master branch, Unfortunatly it does not know how to after you add some code.
+By default github tries to compile your code whenever you push an update to your master branch, Unfortunately it does not know how to after you add some code.
 So we need to tell the Runners how to compile our code.
 The way we are going to do that is by providing a .gitlab-ci.yml file in the root of our project project directory.

 Create a .gitlab-ci.yml file and copy the following code.